bxdoan/bxdoan/README.md

 <div align="center">

-> We can’t help everyone, but everyone can help someone.
+> Moving on doesn’t mean you forget about things.
+It just means you have to accept what’s happened and continue living.

-> — Ronald Reagan —
+> — Erza Scarlet —

 </div>